Homemade Fig Bars are easy, healthy and better than anything you can buy in the store. They’re going to blow your mind.

-What pre-packaged treat do you most remember your mother buying you as a child?
+What pre-packaged treat do you most remember your parents buying you as a child?
 Graham crackers?
 Chocolate chip cookies?
 Gingersnaps?
 Oreos?
-In my house, it was Fig Newtons.
+In my day, it was Fig Newtons.
 I think my mother assumed the fig center made them a more sensible choice than the other options at the grocery.
-While my mom usually baked her own delicious cookies, but I don't think she ever tried her hand at homemade Newtons.
-Even when I started thinking about making a healthier, less sugar-filled, homemade version of Newtons I was a bit intimidated.
-It just didn't seem like a recipe that would be easy to pull off in a home kitchen.
+While my mom usually baked her own delicious cookies, but I don’t think she ever considered trying her hand at homemade Newtons.
+Even when I started thinking about making a healthier, less sugar-filled, homemade version of Newtons I was a bit intimidated at the prospect of doing it.
+It just didn’t seem like a recipe that would be easy to pull off in a home kitchen.

 Well, I was wrong.
 Totally wrong.
-In fact, in the same amount of time it takes to make a simple batch of chocolate chip cookies, I made these decadently rich bars, filled with sweet fig and tucked inside a tender whole wheat cookie.
-Both of my kids agreed they were superior to the store bought Fig Newtons they had tried at a friend's house -- they couldn't keep their mitts out of the tin I put them in.
+In fact, in the same amount of time it would take me to make a simple batch of chocolate chip cookies, I made these decadently rich bars, boasting sweet figs tucked inside a tender, flaky whole wheat cookie.
+Both of my kids agreed they were superior to the store bought Fig Newtons they had recently tried at a friend’s house, and they couldn’t keep their mitts out of the tin I put them in.

-One night after two of my little cookie monsters had three cookies apiece and were going for more, I hid the tin.
-I did such a good job tucking it out of sight that five days later I realized I totally forgot about them.
+One night after two of my little cookie monsters absconded with three cookies apiece and were coming back for more, I hid the tin.
+I did such a good job hiding it out of sight in fact, that five days later I realized I totally forgot about them.
 Figuring they would be stale I opened the container and pulled one out to try.
 Amazingly these homemade fig bars were still as moist and irresistible as the first day I had baked them.

 Store bought fig bars for us?
 Never again!